recommendation-systems-hub/recommendation_systems_book/readme.md

   <img src="https://github.com/recommendation-systems-hub/recommendation_systems_book/blob/main/images/google_brain_icon.png" width="500px" >
 </div>

-Parts of the work were supported by the Google Brain under Google Research and Outerspace Intelligence Research.
+Parts of the work were supported by the Google Brain under Google Research.
 Please feel free to subscribe for updates.

 Abstracts for each chapter can be found in abstract.pdf.